 Yes, you read that correctly, yoga socks.
 Keeping with the yoga theme of balance, control, and meditation, yoga socks help with your control.
 With yoga, over time you will gain a level of control over your entire body that regular nonyogis could never understand.

 Yoga socks help with assisting in gaining control of your feet.
 Yoga socks are typically stretchy with individual holes for each toe.
 They also sweat absorbent and have grip bottoms to help with poses.

 Even though yoga is considered an easy, low-level workout, those that give it a try quickly learn just how much of a sweat you work up by just breathing, stretching, and holding poses.
 This can make your mat slippery for both your feet and hands.
 That’s where the gloves come in.

 The grip on the gloves helps to prevent you from slipping and sliding on your mat.
 For those that travel, the gloves can serve as a replacement for possibly not having your mat.

 Here’s another prop more suited for advanced yogis.
 The yoga board was designed similar to stand-up paddleboards that yoga practitioners used while on the water.
 The board has three rockers on the underside to create a subtle amount of instability.

 Obviously, this board is not meant for the water, but more for those times when weather or location prevents you from practicing yoga that way.

 15. Yoga Knee pads

 Earlier we touched on how wedges help with alleviating pain.
 The knee pads do the same thing just on a smaller scale.
-You may not have room for the mat, wedge, bolster, blanket etc. etc…To use planking again, the knee pads can be used to rest your elbows on them.
-Boom!
-Perfect form can still be achieved regardless of any pain you may be having in your wrists, elbows, hands, hips and knees.
+You may not have room for the mat, wedge, bolster, blanket, etc…To use planking again, the knee pads can be used to rest your elbows on them.

 16. Toe Spreaders